 \section{Conclusion}

-In summary, we reported optical studies of light-matter coupling between a $\mathrm{MoSe_2}$-monolayer and proximal plasmonic dipole nanoantennas.
-Despite observing a clear anticrossing in reflectivity spectra, we showed that the system operates in the intermediate-coupling regime and that it can be site-selectively accessed and actively controlled at room temperature.
+In summary, we reported optical studies of light--matter coupling between a $\mathrm{MoSe_2}$ monolayer and proximal plasmonic dipole nanoantennas.
+Despite observing a clear anticrossing in reflectance spectra, we showed that the system operates in the intermediate-coupling regime and that it can be site-selectively accessed and actively controlled at room temperature.
 Furthermore, these structures exhibit a modified $\mathrm{MoSe_2}$ monolayer photoluminescence that shows a redshift of free excitons and the emergence of trapped excitons.
 Our methods enable further engineering of the hybrid TMD-metal platform to deterministically position arrays of weakly and strongly coupled systems of a nanoantenna and a single-photon emitter in TMDs.
-Achieving systems that operate deeper into the strong-coupling regime would require engineering of higher $Q$ \cite{chen_high-_2018} plasmonic structures, for example using novel plasmonic materials or dielectrics.
-By site-slectivitly inducing one or more color centers using, e.g. local He-ion irradiation \cite{klein_site-selectively_2019}, it may be possible to study novel regimes of few-emitter cavity quantum electrodynamics such as Dicke Superradiance or collective effects, while controlling hybrid exciton-polariton states via hot-spot switching.
-Additional control could be gained by introduction of a static electric field within the feed gap \cite{kern_electrically_2015} to provide tunability.
+Achieving systems that operate deeper into the strong-coupling regime would require engineering of higher $Q$ \cite{chen_high-_2018} plasmonic structures, for example, using novel plasmonic materials or dielectrics.
+By site selectively inducing one or more color centers using, for example, local He-ion irradiation \cite{klein_site-selectively_2019}, it may be possible to study novel regimes of few-emitter cavity quantum electrodynamics such as Dicke Superradiance or collective effects, while controlling hybrid exciton--polariton states via hot-spot switching.
+Additional control could be gained by introduction of a static electric field within the feed gap \cite{kern_electrically_2015}.